 The Capita DOA’s true twin shape makes it a fun board for riding switch.
 The DOA has a symmetrical nose and tail, so regardless of the direction you are riding it, it will feel the same.

-The 2023 DOA is currently still available.
-The new graphic for the 2024 Capita DOA is expected to be released and ship on September 19th, 2023.
-Here is a preview of the new Capita DOA graphic.
+The 2025 DOA is currently still available.
+However, the new graphic for the 2026 Capita DOA is expected to be released and shipped on September 12th, 2025.
+I got to see it at a recent trade show, and it looks outstanding.
+Here is a preview of the topsheet and base of the 2026 Capita DOA snowboard.

 Where Can You Buy a Capita DOA?